 We're here to help

-You will firstly need to contact one of the three mediation companies detailed on the LA’s decision letter to ‘consider’ mediation or you may decide to go directly to tribunal.
+You will firstly need to contact the mediation company, as detailed in the LA’s decision letter to ‘consider’ mediation.
+Once you have talked to a mediator, you may decide to mediate or go directly to a tribunal.

 Mediation- refusal to assess:

-If you decide to go to mediation with the LA, they must meet with you within 30 days, or it is deemed you have participated in mediation and the mediator must issue you with a mediation certificate, regardless of whether you continue to mediate or not
+If you decide to go to mediation with the LA, the mediator will arrange a meeting, and the LA must meet with you within 30 days, or it’s deemed you have participated in mediation.
+The mediator must issue you a mediation certificate, regardless of whether you continue to mediate or not.

 Mediation is an opportunity for you to have an informal conversation with a Local Authority representative.
 You will be able to share with them why you feel that your child needs an EHC Needs Assessment.